aspose-pdf/Aspose.PDF-API-References-Tutorials/content/english/java/pdf-tags-and-structure/create-table-element-in-pdf-using-java/_index.md

 // Example: Setting cell text color row1.getCells().get_Item(0).getParagraphs().get_Item(0).getTextState().setForegroundColor(Color.getRed());

-// Explore other customization options in the official documentation.
+// Explore other customization options in the documentation.
 ```

 ## Step 8: Adding the Table to the Page